 12) In Paris, becoming a taxi driver is an expensive business venture.
 Drivers have to pay up to 200,000 Euros to attain a taxi license.
 I guess you have to really love what you do!

-13) The Pont Neuf is the oldest bridge in Paris, standing since 1604.
-But perhaps the most popular bridge is the Pont des Arts, famous for its thousands of “love locks”, locks visitors secure to the bridge and decorated with love notes.
+13) The Pont Neuf is the oldest bridge in Paris, standing above the Seine River since 1604.
+But perhaps the most popular bridge is the Pont des Arts, famous for its thousands of “love locks”, which are locks visitors secure to the bridge and decorated with love notes.

 Interesting Facts about Paris

-16) Paris is divided into 20 distinct “arrondissements”, which start at the centre and work their way out.
-For context, the Louvre is located in the 1st arrondissement.
+16) Paris is divided into 20 distinct “arrondissements”, which start in central Paris and work their way out.
+For context, the Louvre is located in the 1st Arrondissement.

 17) New York’s iconic Statue of Liberty was a gift from the French.
 But that doesn’t mean that France didn’t make a few for themselves.
-There are currently ten Statues of Liberty in France, with five in Paris alone.
+There are currently ten Statues of Liberty in France, with five in the French capital city alone.

-18) Paris is ten times older than many countries, and the oldest café in the city, Le Procope, has been in operation since 1686.
+18) One of the most fascinating things about Paris is that it’s ten times older than many countries.
+For context, the oldest café in the city, Le Procope, has been operating since 1686.

-19) Paris is renowned for its iconic fashion and beauty scene, with brands such as Chanel, Louis Vuitton, Dior, Lacroix, Lancôme, Givenchy and Christian Louboutin all originating here.
+19) Paris is a fashion capital thanks to its iconic fashion and beauty scene, with brands such as Chanel, Louis Vuitton, Dior, Lacroix, Lancôme, Givenchy and Christian Louboutin all originating here.
 And that’s just to name a few.

-20) The Paris Metro system doesn’t announce their steps like most major cities.
+20) An unusual and interesting fact of Paris is that The Paris Metro system doesn’t announce its stops like most major cities.
 So don’t fall asleep on your commute – who knows where you could wake up!

-21) To walk from the North side of Paris to the South, it will take you around 135 minutes.
+21) It will take you around 135 minutes to walk from the north side of Paris to the south.
 Luckily, it’s such a great walking city, you’ll hardly notice.

-If you’re tight for time on your own flying visit to Paris, be sure to check out my 2 days in Paris Itinerary for inspiration on how to make the most of your time in the “City of Lights”.
+If you’re tight for time when you visit to Paris, be sure to check out my 2 days in Paris itinerary for inspiration on how to make the most of your time in the “City of Lights”.